 Chances are you will hear from an insurance adjuster several days after the accident.
 This is likely to be the adjuster for the amusement park company.
 Use a great deal of caution answering questions; remember their goal is to deny liability and pay as little as possible on your claim.
 It’s typically a good idea to have an insurance adjuster speak with your amusement park lawyer; they can field questions on your behalf.

 Soft tissue damage such as bruises and bumps are typically not serious enough to warrant filing a personal injury suit.
 However, broken bones, long-term pain due to whiplash or back injuries or other serious injuries may be a reason to consider filing an amusement park lawsuit.
-At Branch & Dhillon, P.C. we help residents in the Dallas/Fort Worth area recover financially for the injuries they’ve sustained at amusement parks.
+At Branch & Dhillon, P.C. we help residents in the Dallas/Fort Worth area recover financially from the injuries they’ve sustained at amusement parks.